Car Insurance : Kentucky

 Kentucky QuarterKentucky Auto Insurance Requirements

-Kentucky has very tough auto insurance laws for both private and commercial vehicle owners.
-Minimum auto insurance coverage requirements in Kentucky are mandated by state law and the Kentucky Department of Insurance.
+Kentucky has minimum auto insurance coverage requirements mandated by state law and the Kentucky Department of Insurance.
 The following minimum coverage is required on every registered vehicle, except as noted below:

 Driving without the mandatory liability insurance in Kentucky can result in a $1,000 fine, suspension of driving privileges, and up to three months in jail.
-Subsequent offenses are subject to higher fines, reinstatement fees, and jail time.
+(Source: Kentucky Transportation Cabinet)

 The Kentucky Automobile Insurance Plan is available to drivers who are unable to obtain required coverage through the voluntary market.
 More information is available on the AIPSO website.